groupdocs-comparison/GroupDocs.Comparison-Products/content/comparison/nodejs-java/png.en.md

 ############################# About ############################
 about:
     enable: true
-    title: "Explore the features of GroupDocs.Comparison API for Node.js"
+    title: "Open GroupDocs.Comparison for Node.js via Java API possibilities"
     link: "/comparison/nodejs-java/"
     link_title: "Learn more"
     picture: "about_viewer.svg" # 480 X 400
     content: |
-       GroupDocs.Comparison for Node.js via Java is an API that helps to compare pictures and documents in the same format.
-It can find differences in paragraphs, words, characters, shapes, and text styles between the compared documents.
-You can combine these changes and save them as a final document.
-It works well with PDFs, Word documents, Excel sheets, PowerPoint slides, Visio diagrams, Outlook emails, HTML, drawings, and various image types—all without needing extra tools.
+       Compose full reports about any changes in different versions of PNG documents by your JavaScript applications.
+No need in any third-party software.
+Be well-informed about any alterations in versions of your PNG image.

 ############################# Steps ############################
 steps:
     enable: true
-    title: "How to perform PNG files comparison using Node.js."
+    title: "Compose PNG images distinctions reports in JavaScript"
     content: |
-      It is possible to use PNG files using [GroupDocs.Comparison](https://products.groupdocs.com/comparison/nodejs-java/) for getting report about differences in many PNG files
+      Track PNG documents alterations using reports provided by [GroupDocs.Comparison](https://products.groupdocs.com/comparison/nodejs-java/)

-      1. Install GroupDocs.Comparison for Node.js via Java using [NPM](https://www.npmjs.com/package/@groupdocs/groupdocs.comparison)
+      1. Install GroupDocs.Comparison package via [NPM](https://www.npmjs.com/package/@groupdocs/groupdocs.comparison)
-      2. Instantiate the Comparer and providing path to first of the files in the PNG format
+      2. Use Comparer class constructor with path to PNG
-      3. Add another PNG file to Comparer
+      3. Add a few PNGs to comparison
-      4. Obtain a clear report that precisely describes the differences
+      4. Get a report containing info about differences

     code:
       platform: "net"